Waters1993/Waters1993/README.md

 I transitioned to software engineering following a 6 year career in the Medical Device industry where I worked as a Project Engineer.
 Over the course of my career I launched a number of new products including orthopaedic hip and knee implants as well as tissue repair devices.

-I am completely self taught software engineer.
+I'm a completely self taught programmer.
 I started my journey by completing  the HarvardX introductory course CS50.
 Since then I have completed a number of online open courses and created a project portfolio.
 I am continuing my journey with more deep form learning through text books and more complex projects.

 My goals for 2023 are to: